New Powerhouse Parramatta(Back to top)

 The EIS assesses the expected construction and operational impacts of the project including the proposed protective measures to mitigate against potential environmental and social factors.

-For more information and to see factsheets prepared by Infrastructure NSW INSW’s website.
+Get more information and fact sheets prepared by Infrastructure NSW from their website.

 Attend a community webinar on 22 June, 27 June, 30 June or 3 July.
 For details see community webinar.